Dublin and South Eastern Railway: History

 It was incorporated by act of Parliament, the Waterford, Wexford, Wicklow and Dublin Railway Act 1846 (9 & 10 Vict. c. ccviii) as the "Waterford, Wexford, Wicklow and Dublin Railway Company".
-In 1860 it was renamed the "Dublin, Wicklow and Wexford Railway Company" and on 31 December 1906 it was renamed again as the DSER.
-Amongst the lines forming the DSER was the Dublin and Kingstown Railway, which was authorised in 1831 and opened in 1834 – the first public railway in Ireland.
+In 1860 it was renamed the "Dublin, Wicklow and Wexford Railway Company" and on 31 December 1906 it was renamed again as the Dublin and South Eastern Railway (DSER) by the Dublin, Wicklow and Wexford Railway Act 1906 (6 Edw.
+7. c. lxxxi).
+Amongst the lines forming the DSER was the Dublin and Kingstown Railway, which was authorised by the Dublin and Kingstown Railway Act 1831 (1 & 2 Will.
+4. c. lxix) and opened in 1834 – the first public railway in Ireland.
 The Kingstown – Dalkey section was operated by atmospheric traction for a short while.
 The railway formed part of the Royal Mail route between London and Dublin via Dún Laoghaire railway station at Kingstown (now Dún Laoghaire).

 The DSER was much affected by the Irish Civil War including 31 major incidents.
 When added to shortages and inflationary costs arising from and after the First World War the DSER found itself, in common with other railway companies in Ireland, in difficult financial and operational conditions.

 A railway bill of 1924 attempted to amalgamate the Great Southern and Western Railway (GS&WR), Midland Great Western Railway (MGWR) and DSER into the Great Southern Railway whose networks were entirely within the Irish Free State.
 The DSER, being part British owned, stayed out of the merger which occurred on 12 November 1924, with a preference to merge with the Great Northern Railway of Ireland (GNRI) which covered lines north from Dublin and throughout the North of Ireland.
 The DSER finally merged with the Great Southern Railway to form the Great Southern Railways (GSR) on 1 January 1925.

 Predecessors and extensions

 Dublin and Kingstown Railway

 The Dublin and Kingstown Railway (D&KR) was Ireland's first railway.
 It linked Westland Row in Dublin with Kingstown Harbour in County Dublin.
-It was authorised in 1831, and the first part of the line running from Dublin to Kingstown Pier was opened on 17 December 1834, with an extension to Kingstown (Dún Laoghaire station's current location) opened on 13 May 1837.
+It was authorised by the Dublin and Kingstown Railway Act 1831 (1 & 2 Will.
+4. c. lxix), and the first part of the line running from Dublin to Kingstown Pier was opened on 17 December 1834, with an extension to Kingstown (Dún Laoghaire station's current location) opened on 13 May 1837.